Mainakdeb/street-vision/README.md

 ![](/images_and_gifs/csv_screenshot_1.png)

 Each column represents a class of object and each row corresponds to a frame in the input video.
 The values represent the number of occurences of objects of each class frame-by-frame.
+Take a look at the last row (in the image above), it conveys the presence of 16 unique cars and 1 truck in the last frame.

 -----